-Jerome frowned in pity and laid a hand of Ross's arm, searching for the words to explain what had happened.
+Jerome frowned in pity and laid a hand on Ross's arm, searching for the words to explain what had happened.
 "They work for me," he said.
 "But I don't know how to use them."

 Ross shook his head.
 "It's too late.
 I'm broken.
-You must do this, Jerome.
-Save the Chosen."
+You must do this, Jerome."
+With a gasp, he said, "Save the Chosen."

 Ross's head fell forward, and he went limp.
 For a moment, Jerome thought Ross was dead, but his chest still rose and fell.
 Jerome untied the ropes and lowered his friend to the ground.
-Then Jerome stood.
-He had to find the priests.
-He had to stop this.
-But first, he had to know that Dhara and the children were safe.
-He couldn't sacrifice them.
-He wouldn't.